mattbierner/blog.mattbierner.com/_posts/2018-05-18-keep-on-hustlin.md

 {% include image.html file="chart.png" %}

 This means that you may have to keep *Keep on HustliN'* open for a while in order to experience an organic HN hustle.
 Therefore, I recommend trying out *[Keep on Hustlin' Forever][forever]*.
 It operates under the theory that if one rendition of *Keep on Hustlin'* is good, than 30 renditions of *Keep on Hustlin'* at the same time must be better.
-The resulting auditory experience grows oddly compelling after ten minutes or so, and it really puts you in the mood for some hustle.
+The resulting auditory experience grows oddly compelling after ten minutes or so.

 {% include image.html file="prints.jpg" description="Of course I also made some letterpress prints for the project." %}